 Graham J. Cook was elected president, and brought with him a leadership style that promoted open dialogue with stakeholders.
 His commitment to maintaining long-term business relationships helped the company achieve substantial growth in a highly competitive market.

 Homesteaders Life Company’s campus in West Des Moines, Iowa was transformed into the Healing Field of Central Iowa.
-This inspiring memorial to the victims of the September 11, 2001 was visited by more than 30,000 people.
-LEARN MORE
+This inspiring memorial to the victims of September 11, 2001 was visited by more than 30,000 people.

-Led by Chairman, President and CEO Stephen R. Lang, who succeeded Cook in 2014, Homesteaders remains committed to promoting the value of funeral service.
+Led by President and CEO Stephen M. Shaffer, who succeeded Stephen R. Lang in 2018, Homesteaders remains committed to promoting the value of funeral service.
 Thousands of funeral professionals and the families they serve rely on the company for secure pre-need funding.